 John Montoya was born into Sandia Pueblo in 1960.
 He had a job painting ceramics while in high school and that started him down the path of making pottery but after high school, he gave four years to the US Navy.
 Then he returned to Sandia.

-He and a handful of other potters were trying to reestablish the tradition at Sandia but there are only about 200 residents in the pueblo and many are employed in other tribal positions, many in the casino/hotel.
+He and a couple other potters were trying to reestablish the tradition at Sandia but there are only about 200 residents in the pueblo and most are employed in other tribal positions, many in the casino/hotel.
+Almost none remembered anything about making pottery and none of those wanted to share their knowledge.
 Then John died.